turbopape/postagga/README.md

 Now that you have your tagger trained, you can use a parser to drill the information from your sentences.
-For our last example, say you want **postagga** to understand how you currently feel, or how do you look.
+For our last example, say you want **postagga** to understand how you currently feel, or how you look.
 It can be done by detecting the first token as being a Subject - **CLS**, doing a Verb - **V** and then having an Adjective - **ADJ**.
-We want to detect who is having what adjective in our sentence.
+We want to detect who is identifying with what adjective in our sentence.
 For this, we'll use the **postagga.parser** namespace.